Fratton Traincare Depot

 Fratton Traincare Depot is a traction maintenance depot in Portsmouth, Hampshire.
 The depot occupies the site alongside Fratton railway station, with two of the sidings right next to Goldsmith Avenue.
 It has a carriage washer and is the fuelling point for the Class 158 and Class 159 DMUs.

-The depot has a train shed with two pitted roads for maintenance of rolling stock.
+The depot has a train shed with two pitted roads for the maintenance of rolling stock.
 Class 444 and Class 450 EMUs berth overnight there, and there are stabling sidings and bay platforms at Portsmouth & Southsea station all of which come under the control of the depot at night.

 Trains stabled here are generally Class 444 and Class 450 Desiro EMUs, but Class 158 and Class 159 DMUs are occasionally also stabled here.
-Great Western Railway and Southern stop at Fratton, and can stop their Class 158 DMUs, Class 313 and Class 377 EMUs in the depot if need be.
+Great Western Railway and Southern stop at Fratton, and can stop their Class 158 DMUs and Class 377 EMUs in the depot if need be.

 History

 The London Brighton and South Coast Railway and the London and South Western Railway jointly built a motive power depot at Fratton in 1891, replacing an earlier one at Portsmouth Town station.
 It was of the double roundhouse type.
 It came under the ownership of Southern Railway (Great Britain) in 1923 and British Railways in 1948.
 This building was badly damaged by bombs during the Second World War but repaired in 1948.
 It closed 2 November 1959, but the building continued to be used for stabling locomotives for several years.
 They were demolished in 1969.

 In 1987, the depot had an allocation of Classes 412, 421 and 423 EMUs.
 Although, Classes 08, 09, 33 and 47 could also usually be seen stabled at the depot.